nmfs-ost/.github/profile/README.md

 ## How to find repositories?

-Click on repositories tab and search for a topic (stock-assessment, ggt, etc.) or program (e.g. NSAP).
+Click on repositories tab and search for a topic (stock-assessment, ggt, etc.) or program (e.g. the national stock assessment program, NSAP).

 Topics denoting specific collections of repositories are:
   - [`stock-synthesis`](https://github.com/orgs/noaa-S-T/repositories?q=stock-synthesis&type=all&language=&sort=)